leefarley/TODO/README.md

 ## Deploy app
 * Open a command prompt in your project directory
-* if you do not have a git repo create one, add the files and commit.
+* If you do not have a git repo create one, add the files and commit.

 > The ElasticBeanstalk tools will hook into your git branch and deploy the latest commit